Home » 10 Types of Blue Parrots (with Pictures)

 Utah

-Vermont (permit required, the breeder must be licensed)
+Vermont (permit required, and the breeder must be licensed)

 Virginia (parrot must be banded and never released, sold, or bred)